LoopKit/loopdocs/docs/faqs/branch-faqs.md

 ### Recent carbs list on Watch

-You can review the recent carb entries on your Apple Watch now, too.
-Simple swipe left to see the blood glucose graph screen on your watch.
+You can review the recent carb entries on your Apple Watch now.
+Simply swipe left to see the blood glucose graph screen on your watch.
 Scroll down with the digital crown to the "active carbs" row beneath the graph, and tap that row.
 You can see the list of recent carb entries.

 ### Fix for Medtronic x15 "bolus may have failed" message